AW6587/BookSearchWithMVVM/README.md

 # BookSearchWithMVVM
-Android Book searching app using the Jetpack guide to architecture
+Android Book searching app using the Jetpack guide to architecture and asynchronous network calls using Retrofit2

 Module Diagram
 --------------